How Language Models Conflate Logical Validity with Plausibility: A Representational Analysis of Content Effects: Introduction

 A pure abstract reasoner applies logical rules and manipulates symbols independently of the content or context in which they appear.
 Both humans and LLMs often deviate from this ideal, exhibiting systematic biases where content influences formal reasoning.

-Content effects are well-documented in human reasoning tasks, such as judging the validity of syllogistic inferences, where syllogisms with plausible conclusions are often judged as valid despite being logically incorrect \citep{evans1983conflict}.
+Content effects are well-documented in human reasoning tasks, such as judging the validity of syllogistic inferences.
+In this context, \textit{validity} is a logical property of an argument that depends solely on its structure, namely whether the conclusion necessarily follows from the premises independently of their instantiated truth values; \textit{plausibility} concerns whether a statement is true in the real world.\footnote{Although plausibility can be interpreted as a graded concept, throughout this paper we operationalize it as a binary notion; see Section \ref{sec:data}.} For instance, human participants often judge syllogisms with plausible conclusions as valid, despite being logically incorrect \citep{evans1983conflict}.
 Among the theories proposed to account for such biases, the dual-process theory of reasoning has been the most influential, positing two distinct modes of thought: a fast, intuitive, heuristic-driven system (System 1), and a slower, deliberative system responsible for analytical reasoning~\cite[System 2;][]{evans2008dual, kahneman2011thinking}.
 Neuroscientific studies have provided empirical support for this framework, highlighting different neural substrates associated with these reasoning processes \citep{goel2000dissociation, stollstorff2012neuralcorrelates}.
 Recent work has found that LLMs exhibit similar content effects in reasoning tasks \citep{lampinen2024content}; however, the underlying mechanisms driving these effects remain unknown.

 In this work, we provide a representational account of why content effects may emerge in LLMs, investigating how the abstract concepts of validity and plausibility are encoded in their hidden representation space.
 Specifically, we build upon the linear representation hypothesis \citep{park2023linear}, which proposes that many high-level concepts are encoded linearly within the latent space of LLMs.
 This hypothesis has been supported by empirical findings showing that concepts can often be captured by linear probes or manipulated with steering vectors \citep{liu2024steering, rimsky2024caa, marks2024geometry}.
 We hypothesize that content effects in LLMs may arise from the way validity and plausibility are entangled within the model's representational geometry.
 Specifically, we predict that LLMs conflate validity with plausibility, leading to systematic biases in reasoning.
 To test this hypothesis, we analyze ten different LLMs using zero-shot and chain-of-thought (CoT) prompting \citep{wei2022cot} and address the following research questions: